 There was no embellishment or bravado whenever the story was told.
 Peter always stated that he was just a regular “Pilgrim”, in exceptional circumstances.
 In his mind, he was just lucky, in the right place, at the right time.
 Perhaps there was a bit of luck, being where he was in life, and surviving all the conflicts he had.

-However, there were a great many hardships of trauma, debilitating injury, and a great deal of regret.
+However, there were also a great many hardships of trauma, debilitating injury, and much regret.
 He experienced a childhood of such violence and extreme poverty that it physically made me cringe with discomfort whenever he discussed it.
 They certainly contributed to some of the issues he had later in life with domestic affairs, including the complex history behind the cycle of spousal violence that ultimately landed him in jail in the early 1970s.
-It fascinates me that a Scottish prison, with all the stereotypically gruff characters of “hard” men, was one of the turning points in Peter’s life.
-With renewed vigor, Pete went on to fight in Angola, Rhodesia, South Africa and Angola.
+It fascinates me that a Scottish prison, with all the stereotypically gruff characters of “hard” men, was one of the turning points in Peter’s life - an ultimately healing experience.
+With renewed vigor, Pete went on to fight in Angola, Rhodesia, South Africa and Angola as a professional soldier.

 Pete remarked to me not long before his death, that he’d talked a lot about soldiering - but he wanted me and Joe to eventually share with people, “what makes me tick”.
-I think what made him tick, was having the toughness to endure failure, to improve himself as a warrior, and in his latter years, reflect on the lessons learned of a turbulent life.
-We are blessed, that the lessons of his life may be preserved for many years to come.
+I think what made him tick, was having the toughness to endure failure, to improve himself as a warrior.
+This allowed him in his latter years to reflect on the lessons learned of a turbulent life.
+We are blessed, that the lessons and stories of his life were shared for so many decades after his career, and may be preserved for many years to come on this website.